Staples Mastercard Gift Card Rebate Deal

-This deal is best maximized by using a card that earns 5X at office supply stores like the Chase Ink Plus or Chase Ink Cash.
+This deal is best maximized by using a card that earns 5X at office supply stores like the Chase Ink cards.
 You can also use an Amex SimplyCash which earns 5% cashback at office supply stores.
-This won’t combine with the recent $25 Amex Offer since it is in-store only and the offer is online only.
-(This will work with the 5% back Amex Offer though.)
+If you have the recent Amex Offer linked to one of your cards, you can also earn 5% cashback that way as well.

 Using the Chase Ink, the optimal strategy is to purchase 2 of the $200 cards which cost $206.95 each.
 Here is the math: